 After excavation and plumbing rough-in, the workers set steel reinforcing bars in the pit and bend them to follow the shape of the pool walls, basin and other features (steps or ledges) prescribed in the design.
 This steel “basket” will add strength for the next step: concrete.

 In swimming pool construction, we use a low moisture type of concrete called Gunite.
 The Gunite is “shot” from a hose at high velocity to fill the space between the earth walls and steel framework.
 It is troweled and sculpted to follow the shape formed by the steelwork.
 So, you can see that this technique makes a wide range of creative expression available to the designer.

 Although the shape of the pool is carefully designed and construction is planned out, the Gunite shooting happens rapidly so the workers have to be really on the ball.
 Workers move quickly to shape the Gunite as it is blown into place.

 Swimming Pool Installation Adds a Layer of Complexity To Landscape Design

 The constraints of the site in this Herndon project set the direction for design.
 But any landscape design that includes a swimming pool is going to require finesse.
 As you can see from the construction details we included, there are multiple steps and multiple parties involved.
 So it’s imperative that they work well together.
 We at Surrounds entrust many of our swimming pool installations to Town & Country Pools.
-It’s important to us to work with partners who are as invested in the success of our clients wishes as we are.
+It’s important for us to work with partners who are as invested in the success of our clients’ wishes as we are.